ignaciocases/cardano/README.markdown

 `cardano create project-xib`

-The processor will ask for some details about the project.
+The processor will ask for some details about the project, with the defaults between square brackets:

+`[info] mainpack [org.hnlab]: org.hnlab
+[info] cappuccinoversion [0.9]:
+[info] cappuccinobuild [CAPP_BUILD]:
+[info] liftversion [2.3]: 2.4-SNAPSHOT
+[info] cappuccinoapp [Quadra]: CPTest`

+The variable `cappuccinobuild` indicates the processor the name of the system variable that points to the local Cappuccino distribution.

 Type the info, and after that enter

 `reload`